DYW

 Please remember to support our local businesses and #BuyAngus.

-Love Dundee Local has been created to help support local people to buy from local businesses.
+Dundee Loves Local has been created to help support local people to buy from local businesses.
 It is here to help businesses in our community to take online orders, and to offer food, drinks and other products for Collection or Delivery.

 Local businesses including shops, pubs, restaurants, bars, and independent drinks merchants play a key role in their communities by safely providing food and drink, gifts, household goods and other products to families who may be self-isolating, fostering community spirit, keeping morale high and supporting local jobs.